 The sun was overhead when we walked into the village.
 Drops of perspiration hung from our faces.
 We steered toward the first open café we could find.
 A beaded curtain served as a door and gave reason for the flies to pause before entering.
 A puppy, delighted by our arrival, met us at the portière, parted the curtain, and led us inside.

-Walking sticks were parked by the door and packs were unshouldered.
-The tender inside made a splendid proposal: cold coca-cola with lemon.
-We added a pair of ham and cheese sandwiches to the order.
-We also inquired about visiting the archaeological site.
-To our dismay, we learned that several areas of the site were closed due to ongoing excavations.
-Other areas were closed one day each week (Mondays) and this was that day.
-Unless we spent the night, we would have to content ourselves with a view to the Sierra and the signage posted in town.
+We parked our walking sticks and shed our packs.
+The host made a perfect proposal: ice-cold Coca-Cola with lemon.
+We added two ham and cheese sandwiches to the order and asked about visiting the dig.
+To our dismay, we learned the site was effectively closed—partially due to ongoing excavations and partially because it was Monday, the site's weekly closing day.
+Unless we stayed the night, we would have to settle for the view of the Sierra and the local signage.

 Deflated, we fetched the guidebook and sat down with our sandwiches.